Darkness9543/MultiboardDron/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 To replicate this project locally, you can use tools like <a href="https://git-scm.com/">Git</a>, which, once installed, allows you to quickly clone the repository by right clicking your work folder, and using `git bash`.
-This will open a command window for git instructions, where you can use the following command" to get it locally.
+This will open a command window for git instructions, where you can use the following command to get it locally.
  ```sh
 git clone %THIS_REPO_URL%
  ```